-I gave a 3-lectures tutorial at the 6th European Set Theory Conference in Budapest, July 2017.
+I gave a 3-lecture tutorial at the 6th European Set Theory Conference in Budapest, July 2017.

 Title: Strong colorings and their applications.